XHACE-FM

-XHACE-FM 91.3/XEACE-AM 1470 is a combo radio station in Mazatlán, Sinaloa, Mexico.
+XHACE-FM is a radio station on 91.3 FM in Mazatlán, Sinaloa, Mexico.
 It is owned by Grupo Fórmula and carries its talk radio format.

 History

 XEACE received its first concession in November 1973.
 It was owned by Pablo Xibillé Partida and maintained the name Radio Éxitos for many years.

 XEACE became a combo in 1994.
 Xibillé died on August 12, 2003, three years after selling the station to Radio Fórmula.

 In 2017, XHACE was one of the first stations to change to the new Trión rock format, with Radio Fórmula news programs remaining on the schedule.
 The station dropped Trión in April 2020.